Xaik89/ml_pipeline/README.md

 # Machine Learning Pipeline for AWS (with mock - LocalStack)

-Example how to build a machine learning full pipeline with AWS: clien_code -> DB -> S3 and run on this transformations or/and machine learning models.
-(AWS simulated by "LocalStack" soft)
+Example of how to build a machine learning full pipeline with AWS (AWS simulated by "LocalStack" soft).

+The flow of the system is:
+1) make a query to DataBase (DynamoDB)
+2) write the results: images and metadata to S3
+3) optionally: run transformations and computer vision deep learning models on images

 LocalStack runs under docker-compose.
-There also an example how to build SQS queue bounded with Lambda Functions, that runs in additional docker.
+There is also an example of how to build SQS queue bounded with Lambda Functions, that runs in additional docker.

-# Structure of code
+# Structure of the code

 * lambdas - package for lambda functions
 * localstack - docker-compose config for AWS simulations